UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week09/lecture10_part1.md

 we'll start linking stuff together in vegalite

-if we have time after doing a few more things with javascript & vega-lite, we'll start in on doing a few things with Idyll
+if we have time after doing a few more things with javascript & vega-lite, we'll start in on doing a few things with Jekyll

 ---